North Trail For Mountain Biking

 Tip - The North Trail #1896 is closed from April 15th to June 15th for wildlife protection.
 It is usually actively cleared and maintained just prior to the opening date.

-Overall, North Trail is the 128th most popular mountain bike trail of all 176 mountain biking in Colorado.
+Overall, North Trail is the 128th most popular mountain bike trail of all 178 mountain biking rides in Colorado.
+Several of the better mountain bike trails are nearby North Trail including Vail Mountain, Lost Lake Loop, Big Mamba Trail, Whiskey Creek Trail and Game Creek - Two Elk Creek.